Suniti Kumar Chatterji: Profession

 In 1914, Chatterji became assistant professor of English in the Post-Graduate Department of the University of Calcutta, which he held till 1919.
 He went abroad to study at the University of London where he studied Phonology, Indo-European Linguistics, Prakrit, Persian, Old Irish, Gothic and other languages.
 He then went to Paris and did research at the Sorbonne in Indo-Aryan, Slavic and Indo-European Linguistics, Greek and Latin.
 His teacher was the internationally acclaimed linguist, Jules Bloch.
 After returning to India in 1922, he joined the University of Calcutta as the Khaira Professor of Indian Linguistics and Phonetics.
 After retirement in 1952, he was made professor emeritus and later in 1965, the National Research Professor of India for Humanities.
+He was Chairman of the West Bengal Legislative Council (1952–58) and President (1969) of the Sahitya Akademi.

 Foreign travel with Tagore

-Suniti Kumar accompanied Rabindranath Tagore to Malaya, Siam, Sumatra, Java, and Bali, where he delivered lectures on Indian art and culture.
-He was Chairman of the West Bengal Legislative Council (1952–58) and President (1969) of the Sahitya Akademi.
+In 1927, Chatterji accompanied Rabindranath Tagore to Malaya, Siam, Sumatra, Java, and Bali on a fundraising mission for Tagore's Visva-Bharati University and to study the legacies of ancient Indian art, culture and religion in Southeast Asia.
+His travelogue was serialised in Prabasi and the Modern Review and he became an active member of the Calcutta-based Greater India Society, co-founded by his friends Kalidas Nag and Prabodh Chandra Bagchi in 1926.

 Views

 His opinion on the historicity of the Ramayana is quoted by Anil Kumar Kanjilal in his introduction to Chatterji's work, The Ramayana: Its Character, Genesis, History, Expansion and Exodus (1978).
-Chatterji says: 'There is evidently no historical core below the surface-no scholar of Indian history now thinks that Rama, the hero of the Ramayana, was a historical person, who can be relegated to a particular period of rime.'
+Chatterji says: 'There is evidently no historical core below the surface-no scholar of Indian history now thinks that Rama, the hero of the Ramayana, was a historical person, who can be relegated to a particular period of time.'

 On the question of author of the Ramayana, Chatterji says, 'The mythological saint Chyavana, described in the Satapatha Brahmana and the Mahabharatha, initiated the composition of this epic (Ramayana).
 Valmiki ... later imparted poetic lustre to the composition of his predecessor'.